Back-to-School Life Management Secrets for Moms

 Trying to find that one pair of shoes in a massive pile of everyone else’s shoes can rack up to hours of your life.
 This also applies to the 3 minutes spent in the shower trying to place all the shampoo bottles carefully back on the shelf so they don’t get knocked over again…

-Giving your belongings a good organizing from time-to-time can be a gift to yourself and those around you.
+Giving your belongings a good organization from time to time can be a gift to yourself and those around you.
 You may find you really do have time to read your children those 3 extra books at bedtime.

-Take a couple days to just notice all the little things in your space that bother you.
+Take a couple of days to just notice all the little things in your space that bother you.
 Make a list and then take action on them!
-(Pro-tip: Pinterest always has great ideas for home organization tips and tricks.)
+(Pro-tip: I highly recommend Kristi Clover’s The Ultimate Homeschool Organizational Course — completely changed the way I organize my homeschool.)

 Secret #3 – Delegate it!